RSS-Bridge/rss-bridge/CREATE_BRIDGE.md

 This function returns the time in **seconds** during which rss-bridge will output cached values instead of re-generating a RSS feed.

+**Notice:** rss-bridge will return `3600` seconds (1 hour) by default, so you only have to implement this function if you require different timing!

 ```PHP
 	public function getCacheDuration(){
 		return 3600; // 1 hour